Tropingenie/SENG-440/README.md

 If benchmark is set to 1, you should be presented with a total time and a conversion time in seconds.

+If desired, you may install valgrind callgrind and run it on the executable to view the instruction execution count.

 ## Sources
 https://sistenix.com/rgb2ycbcr.html